cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 For other procedures, then the defined above there might be other properties to be declared in the deletion_rule.

 ## stage_properties[]
+<br> subelement of root

-Contains the declaration of the stage table locations.
+<br>Contains the declaration of the stage table locations.
 In common scenarios there will be only one.
 In case of a distributed model using ELT from stage to vault, the stage table can be placed on every target.

 **storage_component**
 (optional)